ndit-dev/MakerBot_RPi_ControlPanel/README.md

 sudo python setup.py install
 ```

-in the s3g documentation, the suggest that you create a virtual environment for makerbots own pyserial, this shouldn't be needed for this, the built in pyserial in raspian works fine.
+in the s3g documentation, they suggest that you create a virtual environment for makerbots own pyserial, this shouldn't be needed for this project.

 <b>4.</b> Clone this git and run the installer
 ```